ros-drivers/rosserial/rosserial_vex_cortex/README.md

 ```bash
 vexroslog("hello, my favorite number is %d", 3);
 ```
-remember to include this header in your code for logging!
+remember to include this header in your PROS code for this logging function!
 ```cpp
 #include "logger.h"
 ```

 # Generating Custom Messages
 To design you own ROS messages, it is necessary to add the `msgs` directory to this project,